grafmontecristo52/SOC-lab/README.md

 - Metasploit Framework

 **Assistance / scripting tools:**
-- Claude, DeepSeek (used for scripting help and research)
+- Claude (used for scripting help and research)

 ## Why Wazuh instead of other SIEMs (e.g. Splunk, ELK, MaxPatrol)